Julius Waties Waring

 Julius Waties Waring (July 27, 1880 – January 11, 1968) was a United States district judge of the United States District Court for the Eastern District of South Carolina who played an important role in the early legal battles of the American Civil Rights Movement.
 His dissent in Briggs v.
 Elliott was foundational to Brown v.
 Board of Education.

 Biography

 Early life and education

 Waring was born in Charleston, South Carolina, to Edward Perry Waring and Anna Thomasine Waties.
 He graduated second in his class with an Artium Baccalaureus degree from the College of Charleston in 1900.
+Waring read law in 1901 and passed the South Carolina bar exam in 1902.
 He married his first wife, Annie Gammel, in 1913.
 Their only daughter was Anne Waring Warren, who died without children.
 The couple moved into a house at 61 Meeting St. in 1915.
-Waring read law in 1901 and passed the South Carolina bar exam in 1902.

 Career

 He was in private practice of law in Charleston from 1902 to 1942 and an Assistant United States Attorney in the Eastern District of South Carolina from 1914 to 1921.
 He served as the city attorney for Charleston from 1933 to 1942, under Mayor Burnet R. Maybank.
 In 1938, he served as the campaign manager for Democratic Senator Ellison D. "Cotton Ed" Smith.
 Waring founded a law firm with D. A. Brockington.